zenml-io/zenml-projects/end-to-end-computer-vision/README.md

 of the box, so it serves as a good example of how to build a pipeline that can be extended to other use cases.

-The project consists of the following pipelines and steps:

--

 ## Run this pipeline

 ### Setup